Rakeela/dragora-notes/2021-5-2-Ninety-Fifth.md

 #2021-5-2-Ninety-Fifth

 I have been entirely sick today.
 I have spent much of the day hardly able to move, with my head full of unclear and useless thoughts.
 I played Stellaris for a while, which I'd say is the most impressive thing I've achieved, and even that was eventually too draining to continue.
-Practically, I answered one easy math question of tomorrow's homework, and redried something that was already dry.
+Practically, I answered one easy math question of tomorrow's homework, and redried something that wasn't quite dry.
 There are wet clothes in the washer as I started a load and never had the energy to move it over.

 Exhaustion and pain, all day today.
 I felt like I slept very well, and I woke up feeling good.
 I proceeded to start my day with two Lara bars and a Huel bar, and I've felt terrible ever since.